 How to Stay Safe in Waitomo

-Waitomo is very safe to backpack and travel — even for solo travelers and solo female travelers.
+Waitomo is very safe to backpack and travel.
 Petty crime is rare so, while you’ll still want to avoid leaving valuables out, you can relax here without constantly being on guard.

 Caving is quite safe too.
 Unless you have real issues with claustrophobia, you won’t face safety issues in the caves.